EDUCBA Logo

 Maven Install Dependencies 6

-5. In the above example we can see that all the dependencies are downloaded and copied into the target folder.
-After executing the above command we can see that all the dependency is installed into the target/dependency folder.
-In the below example, we can see that all the dependency is downloaded in the specified folder as follows.
+5. In the above example, all the dependencies are downloaded and copied into the target folder.
+After executing the above command, we can see that all the dependency is installed in the target/dependency folder.
+The example below shows that all the dependency is downloaded in the specified folder as follows.

 Maven Install Dependencies 7